troldal/OpenXLSX/README.md

 (e.g. Chinese or Japanese characters) to the terminal window will look like gibberish.

-If you need to work with excel files with **non-ASCII filenames** on Windows, you can do so by setting the option ENABLE_UNICODE_FILENAMES to ON in the CMakeLists.txt.
-This should only be enabled if you really need it, as it makes OpenXLSX produce a copy of the file, with an ASCII name, and the rename it when saving the file.
-This can make opening/saving operations quite lengthy, so if you don't need it, don't turn it on.
-Note also that this is only required on Windows, as most other operating systems can handle non-ASCII filenames easily.

 ## Reference Guide
 This section will contain the user reference for usage of OpenXLSX.
 HOLD